postplayhouse/jekyll.postplayhouse.com/donate.md

 ---
 title: Donating to Post Playhouse
 layout: page
-parmalink: /doante/
+permalink: /donate/
 group: main
 nav_title: Donate
 order: 8
 ---

 Post Playhouse is a 501 ( c ) ( 3 ) non-profit organization, so your donations are happily accepted.
 Post Playhouse loves to give back to those who give to us.
-View our Contributor Levels below to see the benefits of donating to Post Playhouse.
+View our contributor levels below to see the benefits of donating to Post Playhouse.

 Please contact the Box Office at 308-665-1976 or email us at [tom@postplayhouse.com](mailto:tom@postplayhouse.com)